cap-js/docs/guides/deployment/to-cf.md

 For **multitenant applications**, you have to subscribe a tenant first.
 The application is accessible via a tenant-specific URL after subscription.

-::: tip No index page and SAP Fiori preview in the cloud The default index page and [SAP Fiori preview](../../advanced/fiori#sap-fiori-preview), that you are used to see from local development, are only available for the development profile and not available in the cloud.
-For productive applications, you should add a proper SAP Fiori Elements application through on of the [user interface options](#add-ui) outlined before.
+::: tip No index page and SAP Fiori preview in the cloud The default index page and [SAP Fiori preview](../../advanced/fiori#sap-fiori-preview), that you are used to seeing during local development, are only meant for the development profile and not available in the cloud.
+For productive applications, you should add a proper SAP Fiori elements application through on of the [user interface options](#add-ui) outlined before.
 :::

 ### Inspect Apps in BTP Cockpit